namreeb/nampower/README.md

 Kronos / Twinstar has said that while they do not support client modification, they will not specifically target this mod.
 Refer to this thread: http://forum.twinstar.cz/showthread.php/97154-Planning-to-release-a-wow-mod-Will-it-get-people-banned

-Crestfall has said they have no issue with people using it unless it later is revealed to enable abuse.
-Refer to this thread: http://forums.crestfall-gaming.com/index.php?/topic/1224-will-nampower-be-allowed/

 USE AT YOUR OWN RISK